15 Fun Polar Bear Activities

 Fun Polar Bear Activities: #9 STEM

-This STEM Activity is always a sure hit!
-Students work to create a den for the their polar bear.
+This STEM challenge is one of the fun activities that are a must for your polar bear unit.
+Students work to create a den for their polar bear.

 Fun Polar Bear Activities: #10 Videos